Emran025/shafeea-platform/README.md

 ## 🏁 Getting Started

 Want to get a local copy up and running?
-Just follow these simple steps.
+Just follow these simple steps:

 1. **Clone the repo:**
     ```sh